olivershetler/cat-cortex/README.md

 This script makes the CSV files stored in the `./data/csv` directory from the data stored in the `./data/original` directory.
 For more details about the data, please refer to the section entitled 'The ./data/ Directory.'

-You DO NOT have to run this file to use the rest of the scripts, as pre-made CSV files are included in this repository.
+In order to run this file and (2), you need to create a `data/csv` directory, as it is excluded from tracking in this repository.

 (2) `AnalyzeFrequencyDistributions.R`